minprog/adventure/steps/5 forced/index.md

 - the long room description will be printed (even if already visited),
 - the player will be immediately moved back to the connected room,
-- the description for the connected room will be printed.
+- the description for the connected room will be printed (which will now be the short one).

 ## Hint